istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ## Deploy a waypoint proxy

+Waypoint proxies are deployed declaratively using Kubernetes Gateway resources or the helpful istioctl command.
 By default, a waypoint will only handle `service` traffic.
 It is possible for the bundled Istio waypoint class to handle `workload` traffic.
 Istio also recognizes a convenient `all` value which includes both previously mentioned traffic types.
 Finally, a waypoint may be configured for testing to handle no traffic at all by using the `none` value.

 Before you deploy a waypoint proxy for a specific namespace, confirm the namespace is labeled with `istio.io/dataplane-mode: ambient`: